 Get Wild at Boo at the Zoo

-The Bronx Zoo's Boo at the Zoo is returning in 2020, with some safety precautions to keep everyone safe.
-Expect amazing pumpkin carving, magic and mind-reading, a pumpkin trail, Halloween puppets on stilts, an extinct animal graveyard, a candy trail and a scavenger hunt.
+Boo at the Zoo is back for all of October.
+Expect amazing pumpkin carving, magic and mind-reading, a pumpkin trail, Halloween puppets on stilts, an extinct animal graveyard, a candy trail, pumpkin trail and a scavenger hunt.
 Tickets must be purchased in advance.
 (Members are free but you must still reserve a time and date.)

 2300 Southern Boulevard